Free Childcare Places for 2 year olds

 This will link you to our Parent Portal where you can apply for a free 2 year old childcare place.

-You will be eligible for a free childcare place of up to 15 hours per week term time only if your family receive at least one of the following benefits:
+You will be eligible for a free childcare place of up to 15 hours per week (up to a maximum number of hours per term) if your family receive at least one of the following benefits:

 - Income Support